kaizen-ai/kaizenflow/documentation/general/zenhub.md

 # Pipelines

-## Pipelines
+* Pipelines
 - Implement multiple workflows representing how Issues are selected, implemented, and completed

-## New issues
+* New issues
 - = any new GH Issue is here

-## Icebox
+* Icebox
 - = low priority, un-prioritized Issues

-## Backlog
+* Backlog
 - Issues that are immediate priorities
 - Issues should be prioritized top to bottom in the pipeline

-## In progress
+* In progress
 - What the team is currently working on, ordered by priority

-## Review / QA
+* Review / QA
 - Issues opened for review and testing
 - Code is ready to be deployed pending feedback

-## Done
+* Done
 - Issues that are tested and ready to be deployed

-## Closed
+* Closed
 - Closed issues

 # How to transition from our project management to ZH

 - Our project "XYZ:" (e.g., RP, ETL2, ...) become Epics
   - We can split projects into multiple Epics if the work theme is complex
-    - E.g., we can decompose RP Issues into multiple Epics, e.g.,
+    - E.g., RP can be decompose into multiple Epics, e.g.,
         - "Approximation of RP ESS"
   - This is also equivalent to our purpose milestones (they become Epics)

+- Remove the project tags (at least moving forward)
+  - A quick tool to clean up the tags from the bugs

+- Give priority to the project
+  - E.g., AutoML doc -> Add doc

+# Our conventions

+## Sprint
+- Sprints are numbered and have a commodity name
+  - E.g., "Sprint1 - Gold", "Sprint2 - Natural gas"

+- We create a Sprint for each "Team" (Dev, Tools, NLP, AutoML) with the standard process (prioritization, estimate, ...)
+  - We merge the Sprint for each Team into a single Sprint for the entire DevTeam
+  - We don't want to say "one Team is ahead or behind": we win or lose together

+## Workflow
+- Decide a reference Issue to which we assign 2 story points
+  - It should be small, something that can be done in around a single day

+- The bugs that are candidates for the next Sprint go in `SprintCandidate` pipeline
+  - TODO(GP, Paul): Is `SprintCandidate` a Pipeline or a Milestone?
+  - Each Issue needs to have a clear goal, a definition of "done", and "small"
+  - Issues are ranked in terms of business value

+- Each Team estimates each of their Issues in `SprintCandidate` in terms of story points
+- Then we select for each Team the Sprint in terms of a number of story points that is doable in 2 weeks
+  - Initially we assume 2 story points = 1 day, so for the sprint is 20 points per Team member
+  - We will then refine the estimates using Velocity charts